by Valerie Shore, naturalist

 On top of this, there’s the ever-expanding global human population (from 3.7 to 7.6 billion since 1970) and climate change, which continues unabated and is affecting ecosystems around the world.

-In a way, the 75 remaining southern resident killer whales are a poster child for this global biodiversity crisis.
+In a way, the 72 remaining southern resident killer whales (updated as of April 2020) are a poster child for this global biodiversity crisis.
 They’re surrounded by more than seven million people; depend on the same salmon we like to fish and eat; live in waters polluted by contaminants from industry, agriculture and cities; and share one of the busiest shipping waterways in the world.

 Can we turn this around?
 Yes, we can.
 Just take a look at the history of five other wildlife favourites of the Salish Sea.
 You’ll be surprised, and encouraged.
 After humans changed their behaviour, all of these animals came back from the brink.